alt-magick/WAV-Editor/README.md

 wav2data.exe file.wav output.csv

-Once you finish editing the CSV file in Excel or Calc,
+You can now edit it in Excel or Calc.

+And ChatGPT can modify your CSV file with AI.

-type:
+When you finish editing type:

 data2wav.exe output.csv new.wav

+And you will have a new WAV file.

 The CSV file shows the values of the right and left channels in a WAV.